k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <p><strong><a href="15_LU_schema_edit_reference_tab.md">References Tab</a></strong></p>
 </td>
 <td style="width: 414px;">
-<p>Used to configure the Reference Tables that are accessible from this LU.</p>
+<p>Used for configuring the Reference Tables that are accessible from this LU.</p>
 </td>
 </tr>
 <tr>